Proof-of-Learning with Incentive Security: Basic Mechanism for Trusted Verifiers

 The protocol is shown in Algorithm~\ref{alg:p1}.
-For each block, we assume that there is an assigned problem $A=(D_{tr},\E,\phi)$, in which $D_{tr}$ is the training dataset, $\E$ is the environmental variables which include learning rate $\eta$, loss function $\L$, batch size $m$, number of epochs $E$, randomization guideline $\G$ that dictates how the randomness is generated from the seed, and other required specifications if needed (e.g. the initialization), and $\phi$ is the random seed generated from past blocks.
+For each block, we assume that there is an assigned problem $A=(D_{tr},\E,\phi)$, in which $D_{tr}$ is the training dataset, $\E$ is the environmental variables which include learning rate $\eta$, loss function $\L$, batch size $m$, number of epochs $E$, randomization guideline $\G$, model $f$, recording interval $k$, and the verification parameter $\alpha$, which dictates how the randomness is generated from the seed, and other required specifications if needed (e.g. the initialization), and $\phi=Hash(prev\_block, prover\_id)$ is the random seed generated from past blocks and the prover's identity to prevent model theft attack (as discussed in ~\ref{sss:theft}).

 The prover is expected to solve the problem $A$ by training $E$ epochs following the given rule directed by $\E$, with the random seed $\phi$.
 The initialization $w_0$ is specified by $\E$, and the prover is required to record the status after every $k$ epochs, in which $k$ is an integer parameter (either specified in the blockchain rule or specified in $\G$): smaller $k$ leads to larger certificate size and prover storage consumption but lower computational overhead (see Section~\ref{sec:basicIS}).